ColeTownsend/coletownsend/_posts/2014-03-19-balzac-theme.md

 image:
   feature: balzac-code.png
 ---

+## Design
+This theme honestly didn't have such a long design process.
+I wanted to make create a theme that helped people tell stories.
+I really wanted to emphasize the writing, which translated to an emphasis on the beautiful Calendas Plus.

+### Calendas Plus
+Calendas Plus is a wonderful serif typeface designed for longform reading.
+It has a large x-size and looks beautiful at larger sizes.
+It tends to read well.

 ## For Anchor
 Creating this theme in Anchor was relatively easy.
 I used similar php templates to those for my own website, and merely had to style the front end.
 I used Semantic.gs, a simple grid _include for Sass projects, and made it percentage based.
 The result was a fluid grid with min and max widths.
 I based the entire format on my favorite blogs and content heavy websites, and used the amazing [Calendas Plus](http://www.calendasplus.com/) font.